andyjessop/pivot/packages/lib/use-service/README.md

 ## Return Value

-The function returns an object with the following properties:
+The function returns the following function:

-- `Services`: The created React context.
 - `useService`: A hook for accessing services from the context.

 ### `useService`

-A custom hook to access services from the context created by `servicesContext`.
+A custom hook to access services.
 It takes a key representing the service name and returns the service instance, or `null` until the service instance is resolved.

 #### Parameters